jacklam718/cursesDialog/README.md

 ```

 #Platform
-This library can only run on Unix like and Linux like OS, in Windows you need to install a curses alternative patch because the curses library not supported in Windows.
+- This library can only run on Unix like and Linux like OS, in Windows you need to install a curses alternative patch because the curses library not supported in Windows.

-#Screenshots
+- Python3.x

+#Screenshot
 ####Show Message Dialog
 <img src="https://raw.github.com/jacklam718/cursDialogs/master/screenshots/display-message-dialog.png" alt="Show Message Dialog">